 - 1½ cups shredded cooked chicken breast

-- ½ cup shredded part-skim mozzarella cheese (2 ounces)
+- ½ cup (2 ounces) shredded part-skim mozzarella cheese

-- 8 6-inch white corn tortillas, softened
+- 8 (6-inch) white corn tortillas, softened

-- Pico de Gallo or salsa (optional)
+- Pico de gallo or salsa (optional)

 - Preheat oven to 400°F. Lightly coat a 2-quart rectangular baking dish with nonstick cooking spray; set aside.
 In a medium saucepan, heat oil over medium-high heat.
-Add onion and chile pepper; cook and stir about 5 minutes or until onion is tender.
-Stir in pumpkin, 1½ cups of the water, the chili powder, cumin, and ½ teaspoon salt.
+Add onion and pepper; cook and stir about 5 minutes or until onion is tender.
+Stir in pumpkin, 1½ cups of the water, chili powder, cumin, and ½ teaspoon salt.
 Cook and stir until heated through.
 If necessary, stir in enough of the remaining ¼ cup water to reach desired consistency.